-- Improve delivery of new drugs and devices to the right patients at the right time by: - Ensuring electronic health record systems are interoperable for seamless patient care and help fully realize the benefits of a learning health care system; and Improving education for health care providers and help facilitate seniors' access to the latest medical technology
+- Improve delivery of new drugs and devices to the right patients at the right time by: - Ensuring electronic health record systems are interoperable for seamless patient care and help fully realize the benefits of a learning health care system; and - Improving education for health care providers and help facilitate seniors' access to the latest medical technology

-F T I 2016 Legislative Actions to Reduce Research Regulatory Burden
+2016 Legislative Actions to Reduce Research Regulatory Burden

-Actions 21st Century Cures (Passed House and Senate.
+Legislative Actions Taken to Reduce Resear Regulatory Burden Actions 21st Century Cures (Passed House and Senate.
 Signed into law Dec.
 13) Link to PDF American Innovation and Competitiveness Act (Passed Senate Dec.
 10 and House on Dec.
 16.)
-Unit to PDF National Defense Authorization Act (Passed House and Senate.
+Link to PDF National Defense Authorization Act (Passed House and Senate.
 Conference report language adopted by Senate on Dec.
-8) Link to PDF Research Policy Board A public private entry With Tables effective conception.
-Hereits and the second second effective conception.
-Hereits and the second second effective conception.
-Source and the second second interagency, interactive COME/CBIA representation. of the research community.
-The process would be established by the Secretary (in consultation with the Federal membership).
-This is likely in error, as in previous iterations the RPB was established by the RHS Secretary due to HELP purisdiction, now the OMB Director.
-The board is charged with coordinating the board is charged with coordinating the secret secretary.
+8) Link to PDF Research Policy Board A public-private entity recommended by the National Academies "to foster more effective conception, development and harmonization of research regulations."
+The NSB similarly recommended an interagency, intersector committee with stakeholder and OMB/OIRA representation. established by the HHS Secretary due to HELP jurisdiction, now the OMB Director.
+The board is charged with coordinating Not addressed.
 Not addressed.
-Not addressed.
+Council on Governmental Rela ations - December 19, 2016

-Actions 21st Century Cures (Passed House and Senate.
+Regulatory Burden Actions 21st Century Cures (Passed House and Senate.
 President Obama to sign.)
 American Innovation and Competitiveness Act (Passed Senate Dec.
 10 and House on Dec.
 16) National Defense Authorization Act (Passed House and Senate.
 Conference report language adopted by Senate on Dec.
-8) Micropurchase Threshold - Increase to 510,000 with the opportunity for Nigher thresholds.
-Recommendations - National Academies, GAO - target higher risk purchases.
-Not addressed.
-510,000 or higher threshold as determined by the head of the relevant executive agency and consistent with audit findings, institutional risk assessment, or State law.
-Applicable only to NSF, NASA and NIST. \$10,000 or higher threshold as determined by the head of the relevant executive agency and consistent with clean audit findings, institutional risk assessment, or State law.
+8) Micropurchase Threshold - Increase to \$10,000 with the opportunity for higher thresholds.
+Recommendations - National Academies.
+GAO - target higher risk purchases.
+Not addressed. \$10,000 or higher threshold as determined by the head of the relevant executive agency and consistent with audit findings, institutional risk assessment, or State law.
+Applicable only to NSF, NASA and NIST. \$10,000 or higher threshold as determined by the head of the relevant executive agency and consistent with clean audit finding institutional risk assessment, or State law.
 Grants, cooperative agreements, and contracts for all federal agencies.
-Review Financial Conflict of Interest Policies - harmonizing policies and reducing burden - Recommendations: National Academies - Federal-wide policy to be developed by Congress and 05/19: K88 and GAO - evaluation of the 2011 revisions to the PMS COI regulations.
-Within two years of enastment.
-Led by the HRS Socretary, Review to include the minimum threathold for reporting and just- in-time reporting.
+Review Financial Conflict of Interest Policies - harmonizing policies and reducing burden - Recommendations: National Academies - Federal-wide policy to be developed by Congress and OSTP; NSB and GAO - evaluation of the 2011 revisions to the PHS COI regulations.
+Within two years of enactment.
+Led by the HHS Secretary.
+Review to include the minimum threshold for reporting and just-in-time reporting.
 Not addressed.
 Not addressed.
 Evaluation of Financial Reporting Procedures and requirements with the goal of minimizing burden.
 Specific to HHS/NIH.
 Avoid duplication between HHS and NIH and minimize burden.
 Not addressed.
 Not addressed.